lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/TEACHERS.md

 "How to convert this diagram into Ruby?"

 That's where you jump to live-code.
 Write all the models with `initialize` and instance variables.

-Then code the methods to link players, coaches and teams.
+Then add two new models to your diagram: appointments and doctors.
+Add these to your code and add the method to create an appointment and link doctors and patients.

 #### Introduction to the Food Delivery Exercise